 Grinding the Meat:

-- Freeze the clean, dry grinder attachments in a plastic bag for freeze for 30 minutes.
+- Freeze the clean, dry grinder attachments in a plastic freezer bag for 30 minutes.

 - Freeze the strips of meats in a container / tray that will fit in your freezer for 30 minutes.